Pujan-khunt/learn-logging-with-pino/src/README.md

 - Never log sensitive information like someone's personal identity information.

 - You can use a pretty printer in development. eg. pino-pretty in npm registry.

+- Log level can be changed at runtime